 You must do this as soon as reasonably practicable.

 You must include a declaration describing the circumstances in which the original was lost, stolen or destroyed.

 A decision to refuse to issue a replacement registration document is a ‘reviewable decision’.

 Cancelling a registration

-If an item of plant has been taken out of service, decommissioned or the registration of the item is no longer required, you must notify WorkSafe using the Notice of Change of Details/Information of Registered Item of Plant form.
+If an item of plant has been removed from service, disposed of or the registration of the item is no longer required, you must notify WorkSafe using the Notice of Relocation or Change of Information of Registered Item of Plant form.

 There is no fee charged for cancelling a registration.

 - kept of all tests, inspections, maintenance, commissioning, decommissioning, dismantling and alterations of plant

 - kept for the period that the plant is used or until you relinquish control